Mowy2001/projects_archive/README.md

 My technical contributions on this project are mainly on the second part of the project.
 More specifically, I worked on the construction and implementation of the Lasso and Elastic Net Coordinate Descent algorithms and the different scenarios on which we tested our code.

+## CIVICA Research Collaborative Hackathon: Europe Revisited
+### Mining Political Party Manifestos for Patterns of European Support
+In this 24 hours hackathon, I worked in collaboration with Michele Bergami, Oleksandra Pashkina (Sciences Po) and Naman Kapoor (Sciences Po).
+We applied k-means clustering on data about political party manifestos.
+We focused on 4 themes derived from 160 parameters coming from the Manifesto Project database.
+Finally, we identified 6 distinct party groups.

+My duties included refining a research question, conducting exploratory data analysis, and using pandas for data cleaning.
+My work is summarised in the file CIVICA_def, that provided the base for the implementation of the k-means clustering analysis.